 By default, it comes with a few features others don’t offer:

-- It has a free VPN (Virtual Private Network) that encrypts your Internet connection, making it safe for online banking, shopping, and other confidential activities.
+• It has a free VPN (Virtual Private Network) encrypts your Internet connection, making it safe for online banking, shopping, and other confidential activities.

-- A VPN also allows users to access content that may otherwise be geo-restricted by the company providing it.
-For example, if you’re an expatriate who wants to watch your local news from home in the U.S., or if you live in China and want access to Facebook or YouTube, you can use a VPN to do so.
+• VPN also allows users to access content that may otherwise be geo-restricted by the company providing it.
+For example, if you’re an expatriate who wants to watch your local news from home in the U.S. or live in China and enjoy access to Facebook or YouTube, you can use a VPN.

-- Opera also offers ad-blocking features that work across all browsers—even mobile devices.
-It cleans out up to 90% of ads before they even reach the page you’re reading, which saves not only bandwidth but also storage space on your computer since there are fewer files being downloaded.
+• Opera also offers ad-blocking features that work across all browsers—even mobile devices.
+It cleans out up to 90% of ads before they even reach the page you’re reading, saving bandwidth and storage space on your computer since fewer files are being downloaded.

 Opera is a fast, clean browser designed for Mac.
-It can do everything you need, from checking email and managing your calendar to surfing the web, writing documents and more.
-Opera’s innovative compression technology means that it downloads faster than other popular browsers like Safari and Firefox.
+It can do everything you need, from checking email and managing your calendar to surfing the web, writing documents, and more.
+Opera’s innovative compression technology makes it download faster than other popular browsers like Safari and Firefox.

-Opera is built on the WebKit rendering engine, created by Apple to power Safari and Chrome.
-WebKit is also used by most other popular browsers including Google Chrome, Netfront Browser, Midori and more.
-As a result, all of your favorite content works with Opera: Gmail and Calendar, Facebook, Twitter and your other social networks.
+• Opera is built on the WebKit rendering engine created by Apple to power Safari and Chrome.
+Most other popular browsers, including Google Chrome, NetFront Browser, Midori, and more, also use WebKit.
+As a result, all of your favorite content works with Opera: Gmail and Calendar, Facebook, Twitter, and your other social networks.

-Opera is private.
-It saves your passwords and form entries so you can fill out web forms with just a click and without having to type anything.
+• It saves your passwords and form entries to fill out web forms with just a click and without typing anything.

 Opera was one of the first browsers to offer free unlimited data transfers for mobile devices.